Daltix/snowconn/README.md

 ## Known issues

 There is a bug with `snowflake-connector` which causes some connections to Snowflake to not close properly in certain circumstances.
+This can cause timeout errors.

-The recommended way to use Snowflake is to wrap the reading in a `try/finally` block, like this:
+The recommended way to use Snowflake is to wrap the reading in a `try/finally` block to ensure the connection is explicitly closed, like this:
 ```
 from snowconn import SnowConn
 conn = SnowConn.credsman_connect(...) # or SnowConn.connect()